2016 Manila local elections: Campaign

 The local campaign period started on March 26, 2016.
 Estrada, with running mate Honey Lacuna, held their proclamation rally at the Liwasang Bonifacio, while Lim, with running mate Benjamin Asilo started their campaign at Plaza Miranda, on March 28, 2016, two days after the official start of campaigning for local candidates.

 During the incumbent mayor's rally, Estrada formally endorsed his goddaughter Grace Poe as his choice for president and Bongbong Marcos for vice president.
 He picked Poe over his running mate Jejomar Binay of the United Nationalist Alliance.
 He said that the mayor's gratitude to the presidential candidate's father Fernando Poe, Jr., a candidate of the 2004 Philippine presidential election but later lost, as one of the reasons why he made the decision to endorse Poe.

-Among Estrada's senatorial candidates that he supported were Joel Villanueva, Panfilo Lacson, Manny Pacquiao, Martin Romualdez, Getulio Napeñas, Neri Javier Colmenares, Sherwin Gatchalian, Richard J. Gordon, Juan Miguel Zubiri, Sergio Osmeña III, Francis Tolentino and Isko Moreno, the incumbent vice mayor of the city.
-Major roads in Manila including the McArthur Bridge were closed down due to the event.
+Among Estrada's senatorial candidates that he supported were Joel Villanueva, Panfilo Lacson, Manny Pacquiao, Martin Romualdez, Getulio Napeñas, Neri Colmenares, Sherwin Gatchalian, Richard J. Gordon, Migz Zubiri, Sergio Osmeña III, Francis Tolentino and Isko Moreno, the incumbent vice mayor of the city.
+Major roads in Manila including the MacArthur Bridge were closed down due to the event.

-Lim's campaign started with his visit to the Islamic Center in Barangay San Miguel, together with Liberal Party's presidential bet Mar Roxas.
+Lim's campaign started with his visit to the Islamic Center in San Miguel, together with Liberal Party's presidential bet Mar Roxas.
 The two then went to Plaza Miranda for the former mayor's proclamation rites, which was attended by 5,000 supporters.
 Roxas' running mate Leni Robredo and President Benigno Aquino III also attended the rally.

-A day before the two rallies, Amado Bagatsing and his running mate Ali Atienza kicked-off their campaign at Tondo.
+A day before the two rallies, Amado Bagatsing and his running mate Ali Atienza kicked-off their campaign in Tondo.

+On April 27, 2016, Alfredo Lim asked his running mate, Benjamin Asilo, to withdraw from the vice mayoral race due to low survey standings, replacing him with Ali Atienza, who is already the running mate of Amado Bagatsing.
+Asilo declined to withdraw, choosing to continue his campaign even without a mayoral running mate.